Context-Aware Timewise VAEs for Real-Time Vehicle Trajectory Prediction: Experiments

 \subsection{Setup}

 \paragraph{Implementation details} We use a rasterized, $224{\times}224$ local semantic map to represent the environmental context.
 The map is translated and rotated such that the vehicle under prediction heads towards the positive $x$-axis and stands at the 122nd row and 51st column of the map in the 1st frame of observation.
 To be consistent, the coordinates of all agents are expressed using the same local system.
-Fig.~\ref{fig:map_example} shows examples of the extracted maps for the three datasets.
+Figure~\ref{fig:map_example} shows examples of the extracted maps for the three datasets.
 Since each dataset has its own semantic map definition, the generated rasterized maps are slightly different.
 We refer to the supplementary material for details on semantic map rasterization.

 \paragraph{Evaluation Metrics and Baselines} We use the minimum average displacement error over $k$ predictions (minADE$_k$) and the minimum final displacement error over $k$ predictions (minFDE$_k$) to assess a model's performance.
-We consider both the most likely prediction ($k=1$) and the top-5 predictions ($k=5$) as our key metrics measured in meters.
-We provide comparisons to two deterministic baselines: \textit{Constant Velocity} assumes target vehicles always move at the velocity defined between the last two observed frames; \textit{Kalman Filter} applies an extended Kalman filter while assuming constant longitudinal speed and heading direction.
+We consider both the most likely prediction ($k=1$) and the top-5 predictions ($k=5$) as key metrics (in meters).
+We provide comparisons to three deterministic baselines: \textit{Constant Velocity} assumes target vehicles always move at the velocity defined between the last two observed frames; \textit{Constant Lane} assumes target vehicles keep their last observed speed but always along the lane where they were at the last observed frame; \textit{Kalman Filter} applies an extended Kalman filter while assuming constant longitudinal speed and heading direction.
 We also consider state-of-the-art, data-driven baselines for each dataset.
-Since our approach does not use prior knowledge to constrain the movement of vehicles, we limit our comparison to approaches without restricting the accessibility of vehicles via maps or refining predicted trajectories at a post-processing stage.
+As ContextVAE does not use prior knowledge to constrain the movement of vehicles, we limit our comparisons to approaches that do not restrict the accessibility of vehicles via maps or refine the predicted trajectories by post-processing.